Community property states are states where both spouses have equal ownership of all income earned, assets and debts acquired during the marriage.

 Are there any exceptions?

 There are exceptions to the rules listed above.
-For example, gifts or inheritance that either spouse receives individually is considered separate property.
+For example, gifts or inheritance that either spouse receives individually is considered separate property rather than being included in the community estate.

 What if you own properties in multiple states?